harayoki/MMSXX_MSX1PaletteQuantizer/docs/AE_guide_en.md

 ## Main Settings
 -   **MSX1/MSX2 Color**: Switches between MSX1 (15 colors) and MSX2 (15 colors) palettes.
--   **Palette Only**: Skips dithering and outputs directly from the 92-color palette using the nearest color.
 -   **Dither**: Toggles dithering ON/OFF.
 -   **Dark Area Dither**: Selects whether to use a dedicated dither pattern for dark areas.
 -   **Convert Algorithm**: Select one of five algorithms for 2-color conversion within an 8x1 dot area.